ErikaHeffernen/Heffernen-Portfolio/finalproject2.md

 - 1 mid 50s - This is the other end of the demographic that is experiencing a new trend.
 I would like to know if they have started to take action on this subject or if they have talked to their doctor about possible conditions.
 They would be able to add an interesting perspective to the conversation.

+#### Interview Script

+Here are the questions that I asked after they looked through the site on their own.

+Now that you have looked at this once, what was the overall message I was trying to convey?
+What is one thing that was memorable to you or that you took away from this?
+Did you feel like the flow of one section to another was seamless?
+What didn’t work and what did?
+Do you think the graphics and visualizations helped you with your understanding of the concept?
+What visualization was the easiest to understand or did you like the most and which visualization/s need more work?
+Did you understand what you were meant to do after reading this article?
+What are some overall/general thoughts and feedback?